How to work faster with keyboard shortcuts in Opera

 Ctrl+L - Select the address bar, so that you’re ready to type there.

 Ctrl+F5 - Reload page without cache, which is useful if something isn’t loading correctly on the page.

-Ctrl+W - Close the current tab if you have many tabs open.
+Ctrl+W - Shortcut to close tab.
+Close the current tab if you have many tabs open.
 If you only have one tab open, the close tab shortcut becomes the close window shortcut.

 Ctrl+H - Open history shortcut.

 Ctrl+Tab - Cycle forward through open tabs, tab switch.

 Ctrl+Shift+Tab - Cycle backward through open tabs, tab switch.

 Ctrl+N - New tab shortcut.
 Open a new tab in a new window.

 Ctrl+Shift+N - Open a private tab in a new window.